“2k Anxiety” – Is it more Simple than we think?

 To be clear, I am not re-inventing the wheel here.
 Every one of the concepts above are sound strategies and will help.
 The key is finding what works.

-As I researched the DISC Model, I came across Athlete Assessments.
-Bo Hanson is a four-time Olympic rower, and the Director of Athlete Assessments.
-He is one of the few DISC experts that have adapted the DISC model to sports.
 What fascinated me about DISC was that once an athlete knew what kind of athlete they were and how their behavior affected their results it became easier to eliminate the things that didn’t help.

 Athletes go through physical and mental stress on a daily basis – in training sessions and during performance.
 Success is determined in how an athlete responds to that stress.
 We choose our behaviors, and sometimes we are not sure what behaviors work for us.